 - Serve others.
 Nothing pulls us out outside of ourselves faster that working in a place like a soup kitchen.

 Try to include people with different ways of seeing the world in your life.
-They will open your eyes to new possibilities.
-Try doing doing things without a plan.
+They will open your eyes to new possibilities, look to be more creative.
+Try doing things without a plan.
 Speak up in that meeting without overthinking your idea.
 Go for a walk in a new environment without a map.
 Visit shops, museums and galleries you would not normally go to.

 If you can find the enjoyment in these new activities, then it is easier to start letting go of control in some of the more tightly managed parts of your life.